Aidan-Sheedy/HypOptLib/paper/paper.md

 class with the hyperoptimization algorithm, `HypOptLib` leverages the proven finite element analysis code from `TopOpt_in_PETSc`.
-In addition, the algorithm is abstracted away from the filtering, sensitivity, and Lagrange multiplier code to allow for portability to any arbitrary optimziation problem that can leverage PETSc.
-Finally, a Python wrapper is provided for easy and quick problem definition and use.
+In addition, the algorithm is abstracted away from the filtering, sensitivity, and Lagrange multiplier code to allow for portability to any arbitrary optimization problem that can leverage PETSc.
+Finally, `HypOptLib` provides a Python wrapper easy and quick problem definition and use.

 While hyperoptimization itself has not been parallelized, `HypOptLib` has been implemented in a "semi-parallel" manner which allows for the parallel computation of